xuchunyang/epm/README.md

                         Refer to /Users/xcy/Projects/epm/.epm.el as an example
 ```

-Before you can actually use epm to do some real package management,
+Before you can actually use EPM to do some real package management,
 you may need to set `EMACS` and add `~/.epm.el`.

 ## Sample Startup File